9 Tips to Make Moving Easier for Kids

 - Put away cleaning supplies and anything else your child could ingest.

-- Don’t stack your boxes or leave piles of things laying around.
+- Don’t stack your boxes too high or leave piles of things laying around.

 - Bring your first-aid kit with you when you move, don’t pack it away in a box.